dm13450/dm13450.github.io/_posts/2018-06-12-Isle-of-Man-TT.md

 date: 2018-06-12
 summary: A data driven look at the Isle of Man TT
 image: /assets/isle_of_man_files/twitcard.png
-tags:
+tags: [r, sports, data]
- - r
 ---

+The Isle of Man TT (Tourist Trophy) is an infamous bike race.
+The course is a 37 mile loop around the Isle of Man and the current record is just under 17 minutes with an average speed of 134 mph.
+The race is also famed for its lethality and there are multiple deaths per year.
+Riders choosing to race are taking an extraordinary risk.
+It is a dataset for the morbidly curious.

+{% include newsletter.html %}

 In this post I will be making use of these R packages.
 Download them all from CRAN to follow along.

 ``` r
 library(knitr)